stormpath/express-stormpath/docs/product.rst

 Let's take a quick look at how we can access user data from a custom view.

 Let's say we've defined a simple view that should simply display a user's email address.
-We can make use of the magical ``res.locals.user`` context variable to do this::
+We can make use of the magical ``req.user`` context variable to do this::

     var stormpath = require('express-stormpath');

     app.get('/email', stormpath.loginRequired, function(req, res) {
-      res.send('Your email address is:', res.locals.user);
+      res.send('Your email address is:', req.user.email);
     });

-The ``res.locals.user`` context allows you to directly interact with the current ``user`` object.
+The ``req.user`` context allows you to directly interact with the current ``user`` object.
 This means you can perform *any* action on the ``user`` object directly.